People

 RTRC Co-investigator

 Dr. Khairat is the Beerstecher-Blackwell Distinguished Term Scholar and associate professor at the University of North Carolina at Chapel Hill.
 Dr. Khairat holds joint appointments at the Carolina Health Informatics Program, Cecil G. Sheps Center for Health Services Research, and the School of Nursing.
-He is also the Director of the Carolina Applied Informatics Research (CAIR) group.
-His work focuses on the use of telemedicine to improve health access, disparities, and outcomes using mixed-methods and geospatial analysis.
-Dr. Khairat is the Principal Investigator of the new NIH/NCATS-funded Center for Virtual Care Value and Equity (ViVE), a Center dedicated to advancing translational research in virtual care by building knowledge and tools to accelerate virtual care equity and sustainability.
-He has authored over 80 influential scientific articles in more than 35 different peer-reviewed journals and conferences, and has been an investigator for more than $7.5 million in research grants over the past five years.
+He is the Principal Investigator (PI) of a five-year NIH-funded Center for Virtual Care Value and Equity (ViVE) and the associate director of the Carolina Health Informatics Program at UNC.
+Dr. Khairat has authored more than 100 influential scientific articles in over 35 different peer-reviewed journals and conferences.
+He has been an investigator for over $7.5 million in research grants over the past five years.
+Internationally, Dr. Khairat provides expert opinions to the World Health Organization (WHO) to inform national policies and strategies for digital health targeting non-communicable diseases in low- and middle-income countries.
 His work has been featured in major media outlets, including the Harvard Business Review (HBR), American Medical Association (AMA), and the AHRQ Patient Safety Net (PSNET).

 Kimberly A. S. Merchant, MA